RafalWilinski/lobby/README.md

 Of course replace values with attributes of your choice.

-This will do following:

-* Create a model file in models folder
+This will create a model file in models folder
-* Create a migration file with name like XXXXXXXXXXXXXX-create-yourModel.js in migrations folder

 Then head to `models/<yourModelName.js>` and tweak it.
 Add constraints, keys, indexes etc.